twilio-labs/serverless-toolkit/packages/serverless-twilio-runtime/Readme.md

   # Twilio runtime as your preferred provider
   name: twilio

+  # Auth credentials which you'll find at twilio.com/console
   config:
     accountSid: ${env:TWILIO_ACCOUNT_SID}
     authToken: ${env:TWILIO_AUTH_TOKEN}

-  dependencies:
   # Dependency definitions similar
   # to dependencies in a package.json
   # -> these dependencies will be available in the
   #    Twilio Node.js runtime
+  dependencies:
     asciiart-logo: '*'

   # Twilio runtime supports several domains